CLI setup

 pwfabric whoami | Show current user and World |

-pwfabric create <name> | Scaffold a new project from template |
+pwfabric create <name> | Scaffold a new project |

 pwfabric dev | Start local dev server with hot-reload |